rest-for-physics/rest-for-physics.github.io/getting-started/quick-data-inspection-pyROOT.md

 ### Opening a ROOT file generated with REST

 Once the required libraries have been loaded, the first main class we need to know in REST is [TRestRun](https://sultan.unizar.es/rest/classTRestRun.html).
-TRestRun defines few helper methods that centralize the access to the event data, the analysis tree and event data.
-It can be used to open a ROOT file generated with REST, and access the data in a coherent way.
+TRestRun defines few helper methods that centralize the access to the event data, the analysis tree and the metadata objects stored inside the file. `TRestRun` can be used to open a ROOT file generated with REST, and access the data in a coherent way.

 The following example shows how to create a `TRestRun` instance , named *rn* in this script, print the run metadata information, and get the number of event entries stored inside the file.